VC Glossary

 - Side LetterSide Letters

 A side letter is a bilateral agreement between a fund and a specific LP that grants custom terms outside the main LPA.
-Common provisions include MFN rights, fee discounts, co-investment rights, ERISA carve-outs, and enhanced reporting.
-ILPA's 2019 Model LPA incorporates side letters into the main agreement and requires disclosure to all LPs.
+Common provisions include most-favoured-nation (MFN) rights, fee discounts, co-investment rights, regulatory or tax accommodations, and enhanced reporting.

 - SPV (Special Purpose Vehicle)SPV

-An SPV is a single-purpose legal entity, usually a Delaware LLC, that pools capital from multiple investors to make one investment in one company.
-Common in venture syndicates via AngelList, Sydecar, and Assure.
-Standard economics are 20 percent carry to the lead plus a fixed admin fee, with one line on the company's cap table.
+An SPV is a single-purpose legal entity that pools capital from multiple investors to make one investment in one company.
+Standard syndicate economics are roughly 20 percent carry to the lead plus a fixed administrative fee, with the SPV appearing as a single line on the company's cap table.

 - Venture PartnerVenture Partners